 And what's the first thing you did to me?

-I you I gotta stay keep it classy, man.
+I got to keep it classy, man.

 Flip you a bird.

-First thing he does is he flips me the bird outside.
+The first thing he does is he flips me the bird outside.

-I'm so professional, aren't I?
+I'm so professional.

-What do you think about this move?
+What do you think about this movie?

-What do you think about this move?
+What do you think about this movie?

-We call it fighting.
+I don't know if we call it fighting.

-I put you in a chokehold, and I say, get out of it.
+I put you in a chokehold and I say, get out of it.

 Good luck.